arsenetar/dupeguru/help/en/folders.rst

 The default state of a folder is, of course, **Normal**.
 You can use **Reference** state for a folder if you want to be sure that you won't delete any file from it.

 When you set the state of a directory, all subfolders of this folder automatically inherit this state unless you explicitly set a subfolder's state.

+.. only:: edition_pe

+    iPhoto and Aperture libraries
+    ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+    dupeGuru PE supports iPhoto and Aperture, which means that it knows how to read these libraries and how to communicate with iPhoto and Aperture to remove photos from them.
+To use this feature, use the special "Add iPhoto Library" and "Add Aperture Library" buttons in the menu that pops up when you click the "+" button.
+This will then add a special folder for those libraries.

+    When duplicates are deleted from an iPhoto library, it's sent to iPhoto's trash.

+    When duplicates are deleted from an Aperture library, it unfortunately can't send it directly to trash, but it creates a special project called "dupeGuru Trash" in Aperture and send all photos in there.
+You can then send this project to the trash manually.

+.. only:: edition_me

+    iTunes library
+    ^^^^^^^^^^^^^^

+    dupeGuru ME supports iTunes, which means that it knows how to read its libraries and how to communicate with iTunes to remove songs from it.
+To use this feature, use the special "Add iTunes Library" button in the menu that pops up when you click the "+" button.
+This will then add a special folder for those libraries.

+    When duplicates are deleted from an iTunes library, it's sent to the system trash, like a normal file, but it's also removed from iTunes, thus avoiding ending up with missing entries (entries with the "!" logo next to them).